AlexeyPechnikov/pygmtsar/docker/README.md

 ## Build Docker images

-The commands below build multi-arch images using the [Dockerfile](https://github.com/AlexeyPechnikov/pygmtsar/blob/pygmtsar2/docker/pygmtsar.Dockerfile) from the project's GitHub repository and share them to DockerHub in the 'pechnikov' repository with tags 'latest' and the build date (like '2024-01-21'):
+The commands below build multi-architecture images using the [Dockerfile](https://github.com/AlexeyPechnikov/pygmtsar/blob/pygmtsar2/docker/pygmtsar.Dockerfile) from the project’s GitHub repository and push them to DockerHub in the ‘pechnikov’ repository with the tags ‘latest’ and the build date (e.g., ‘2024-01-21’):

 ```
 docker buildx create --name pygmtsar